QuantEcon/lecture-source-py/source/rst/sci_libs.rst

 Other Options
 =================

-There are in fact many other approaches to speeding up your Python code
+There are in fact many other approaches to speeding up your Python code.

-One is interfacing with Fortran
+One is interfacing with Fortran.

 .. index::
     single: Python; Interfacing with Fortran

-If you are comfortable writing Fortran you will find it very easy to create extension modules from Fortran code using `F2Py <https://docs.scipy.org/doc/numpy/f2py/>`_
+If you are comfortable writing Fortran you will find it very easy to create extension modules from Fortran code using `F2Py <https://docs.scipy.org/doc/numpy/f2py/>`_.

-F2Py is a Fortran-to-Python interface generator that is particularly simple to use
+F2Py is a Fortran-to-Python interface generator that is particularly simple to use.

-Robert Johansson provides a `very nice introduction <http://nbviewer.jupyter.org/github/jrjohansson/scientific-python-lectures/blob/master/Lecture-6A-Fortran-and-C.ipynb>`_ to F2Py, among other things
+Robert Johansson provides a `very nice introduction <http://nbviewer.jupyter.org/github/jrjohansson/scientific-python-lectures/blob/master/Lecture-6A-Fortran-and-C.ipynb>`_ to F2Py, among other things.

 Recently, `a Jupyter cell magic for Fortran
-<http://nbviewer.jupyter.org/github/mgaitan/fortran_magic/blob/master/documentation.ipynb>`_ has been developed --- you might want to give it a try
+<http://nbviewer.jupyter.org/github/mgaitan/fortran_magic/blob/master/documentation.ipynb>`_ has been developed --- you might want to give it a try.